Marblehead Lawn Leveling Services

 Stormwater Management & MS4 Compliance During Lawn Leveling Operations in Marblehead

 All grading projects disturbing more than 1,000 square feet must comply with MassDEP Stormwater Management Standards and the EPA’s MS4 permit requirements.
-Best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter silt fences, check dams, sediment basins, and secure material containment.
+Erosion and sediment controls, such as silt fences, inlet protection, and sediment basins, are mandatory.
+Construction best management practices (BMPs) include daily cleanup (sweeping, not hosing), perimeter controls, and material containment.
 Proper grading improves drainage, enhances infiltration, and reduces runoff velocities, with slopes maintained between 1–2% minimum and 33% maximum.
-Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of any failed controls.
-For more information, consult the EPA NPDES program and the Massachusetts Stormwater Handbook.
+Compliance monitoring involves daily inspections during construction, weekly checks during establishment, photographic documentation, and immediate repair of failed controls.

 Utility Coordination & Infrastructure Protection Requirements for Safe Grading Operations

-Before any excavation or grading, contact Dig Safe (811) at least 72 hours in advance to mark underground utilities.
-Hand-digging is required within 18 inches of marked lines, including gas, electric, water, sewer, telecom, and irrigation.
-In the event of a utility strike, work must stop immediately, and 911, the utility company, and Dig Safe must be notified.
-Utility clearance must be verified before excavation, with coordination from the Marblehead Water & Sewer Commission
+Before any excavation or grading, Dig Safe (811) notification is required at least 72 hours in advance (48 hours is the legal minimum), ensuring all utilities are marked and documented.
+Hand-digging is mandatory within 18 inches of marked utilities, including gas, electric, water, sewer, telecom, cable, and irrigation lines.
+In the event of a utility strike, work must stop immediately, with 911 and utility company notification, and Dig Safe contacted for further instructions.
+Utility clearance must be verified before excavation, with coordination involving the Marblehead Water & Sewer Departments and a final inspection to ensure infrastructure protection.

 Marblehead Water & Sewer Commission